 never taken money or materials from individuals.
 The Child Protection Policy of the

-2. There was no discussion between the two parties during which the Executive Director,
+organization does not allow for such demands to be made. - There was no discussion between the two parties during which the Executive Director,

 Mr. Bright Appiah, requested to be a signatory to the investment account that was to be